xsynaptic/wordpress-gulp-starter-kit/readme.md

 [GPL 3.0](http://www.gnu.org/licenses/gpl.txt).

-You are encouraged to link back to [my web site](http://synapticism.com) and/or [this GitHub repository](https://github.com/synapticism/wordpress-gulp-bower-sass) if you find this at all useful :)
+You are encouraged to link back to [my web site](http://synapticism.com) and/or [this GitHub repository](https://github.com/synapticism/wordpress-gulp-bower-sass) if you find this at all useful.
+I am also available via [Twitter](https://twitter.com/synapticism) for the occasional support inquiry.